drakonkat/Crawfish/README.md

 ### Exploring Settings

-In the settings you will be able to perform different useful action!
+In the settings you will be able to perform different useful actions!

 **General Tab**